davidralphlewis/binaryephemera/_notes/Creative-Routine.md

 ---
-title: "Creative Rout
+title: "Creative Routine"
 layout: note
 date: 2022-08-09
 ---

-You dont have to be [[Writing-Every-Day]], but having a regular creative routine helps you to create more.
+You don't have to be [[Writing-Every-Day]], but having a regular creative routine helps you to create more.
 It also helps with [[Writers-Block]] as it puts less pressure on you to create something great.

 [[Mailika-Booker]] described it as having a ritual you can return to.